 1 Case of administrations not responding

 With respect to an administration not responding, an administration having applied the procedure shall be regarded as having successfully completed the procedure of this Article for assignments for which there was no response.

+Note: WRC-19 took the decision related to the deadline contained in No. 9.52C, during the 4th Plenary, see items 5.1 to 5.8 of Doc.
+CMR19/237, approval of relevant parts of Doc.
+CMR19/189 related to No. 9.52C, as follows:

+“Before the expiry of the deadline referred to in this document, the Radiocommunication Bureau shall send a message to the administrations concerned drawing their attention to the need to reply within the deadline as contained in the document.”

 (…)